• Skip to primary navigation

 • ×

-Kindle vs iPad: Best Tablet Readers For Travel
+Kindle vs iPad: Best Tablet Readers For Travel (2026 Comparison)

 PROS

-• Can watch movies and TV shows
+• Watch movies and TV shows (essential for 12-hour flights)

-• Read magazines just as they are printed
+• Read magazines exactly as they’re printed

 CONS